Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Empirical Analysis

-We conducted an additional experiment to demonstrate that the computational time is largely independent of the number of vertices $|V|$.
-Theoretically, the execution time per one step depends solely on $n$ in \mapf benchmark, while the map size is only involved in distance calculations during preprocessing.
+\paragraph{Sensitivity to the map size.} We conducted an additional experiment to demonstrate that the computational time is largely independent of the number of vertices $|V|$.
+Theoretically, the execution time depends solely on $n$ in the \mapf benchmark, while the map size is only involved in distance calculations during preprocessing.
 Therefore, the average time is expected to be mostly the same when $n$ is fixed. \Cref{fig:exam_mapsize} presents the running time and makespan/LB for a fixed $n=100$, on a set of random maps of increasing size (e.g., from 16x16 to 64x64, incrementing width by 8).
-Note that all of the maps (except \textit{random-32-32-20} and \textit{random-64-64-20}) are randomly generated with 20\% obstacles (see Appendix).
+Note that all of the maps (except \emph{random-32-32-20} and \emph{random-64-64-20}) are randomly generated with 20\% obstacles.
 We observe that $|V|$ has a small impact on \algname's running time.
-We can also see that makespan/LB decreases as $n/|V|$ gets smaller, consistent with the previous observation.
+We can also see that makespan/LB decreases as density gets smaller, consistent with the previous observation.